jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Lab

-1. Using firewalld open port 22 permanantly to allow SSH connections to your Fedora or Centos system.
+1. Using firewalld open port 22 permanently to allow SSH connections to your Fedora or Centos system.
 1. Install mysql-server, PHP, and Nginx, and a self-signed cert.
   i.
 Create a sample webpage that displays ```phpinfo()``` at https://localhost/index.php
   i.
 Locate the file index.php in ```/var/www/html```